Email Channel

 Connect a purpose-built email (e.g.,

 support@yourcompany.com) rather than a personal inbox.
 This keeps support traffic separate from individual correspondence, makes team transitions seamless, and prevents personal emails from becoming tickets. - Monitor connection health proactively.
 Check the email connection status regularly on the Admin > Channels > Email page.
-A connection that falls into TOKEN_EXPIRED or DISCONNECTED status will silently stop receiving emails.
+A connection that falls into Token Expired or Disconnected status will silently stop receiving emails.
 Set up a process to check connection health daily, especially after organizational password resets or security policy changes.

-- Use FLOW routing for high-volume inboxes.
-If an inbox receives dozens or hundreds of emails per day, FLOW routing with a conversation flow enables automated categorization, priority assignment, and conditional routing to different teams—reducing manual triage and improving response times.
+- Use Flow routing for high-volume inboxes.
+If an inbox receives dozens or hundreds of emails per day, Flow routing with a conversation flow enables automated categorization, priority assignment, and conditional routing to different teams—reducing manual triage and improving response times.

-- Use TEAM routing for small, focused teams.
-When a dedicated team handles all emails from an inbox and volume is manageable, TEAM routing is simpler to configure and puts tickets directly into the team's queue with no intermediate steps.
+- Use Team routing for small, focused teams.
+When a dedicated team handles all emails from an inbox and volume is manageable, Team routing is simpler to configure and puts tickets directly into the team's queue with no intermediate steps.

 - Reconnect promptly after token expiration.
-If a connection enters the TOKEN_EXPIRED state, reconnect as soon as possible.
+If a connection enters the Token Expired state, reconnect as soon as possible.
 While the connection is down, inbound emails accumulate in the inbox but are not synced to RapiDesq.
 Once reconnected, the incremental sync mechanism will catch up on missed messages.

 - Understand threading behavior.
 Educate your team on how email threading works.
 If a customer sends a new email about an existing issue (rather than replying to the thread), it will create a new ticket.
 Agents should be aware of the ticket merge capability for these situations.

 - Review bounced and failed messages.
-Periodically check for outbound messages with FAILED or BOUNCED delivery status.
+Periodically check for outbound messages with Failed or Bounced delivery status.
 A bounced message means the customer never received your reply.
 Verify the contact's email address and resend if needed.

 - For Microsoft 365 organizations: pre-approve the app.
 To avoid per-user consent prompts, have your Azure AD administrator grant tenant-wide consent for the RapiDesq application.
 This streamlines the connection process for anyone on your team who needs to authorize an inbox.